 I was a well-kept only child, spoiled beyond what my family’s lower-middle-class lifestyle probably could have afforded.
 My mom and her parents were my world, and I theirs.
 My mother worked part-time as a teacher’s aide at my elementary school and fixed her schedule to make sure she had time to be with me in the evening too.
 When she went off to her second job in the morning, her Polish-American mother babysat me and taught me how to read.
 On school-vacation days my grandfather, a proud Greek-American with a belly and beard as big as his personality, took me to his job at a pest control business he co-owned.
 In his blue Toyota pickup truck, we’d listen to the oldies station and he’d sing along to Joe Cocker, Johnny Cash, and his hero, Elvis Presley.

 It wasn’t until I was seven that my kindergarten question was answered.
 My mom had been doing a great job of hiding the court battle she’s been fighting for a year against my father over visitation rights.
-He won that case and was granted biweekly visits with me.
+But then he won that case and was granted biweekly visits.
 Suddenly I required by law to spend time with a man who had until then been a stranger to me.

 My parents were a case of teenage love gone horribly wrong.
 They began their toxic on-and-off relationship when they were both 13.
 They had me eight years later.
 They never married, and my mom left my dad when I was six weeks old.
 He saw me a couple of times when I was an infant.
 I don’t really remember it.